Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Red bean (left) and mung bean (right) chilled QQ balls

-Moving along, on the right you’ll soon find another tempting chilled dessert.
-Yupinyuan Fire and Ice Tangyuan (御品元冰火湯圓) is a new Raohe Night Market branch of the most famous stall at Tonghua Street Night Market near Taipei 101.
-The Tonghua location is Michelin-rated.
+Yupinyuan Fire and Ice Tangyuan (御品元冰火湯圓, here) is a new Raohe Night Market branch of the most famous stall at Tonghua Street Night Market near Taipei 101.
+The Tonghua location has received a Michelin Bib Gourmand award.

 6 tangyuan balls on a bowl of shaved ice, with one of themhalf eaten and black sesame sauce flowing out, and it's sitting in a metal spoon